 LuipaA Lamaist sorcerer.
 One of the Mahasiddhas.
 He is depicted seated, holding a skull cap and with a rope round his body.
-Sometimes referred to as Luipa, Minanatha, Minanatha, Lohipada, Luipa or Matsyendra.
+Also commonly identified as Luipa, Minanatha, Minanatha, Lohipada, Luipa or Matsyendra.

 lung-rtaA form of prayer-flag.
-In some references, known as lung-rta, da-cha, da-cha, cho-pen, dar-Ich'og, ghan-po slob-rgyas, gLan-po stob-rgyas, gyal-tsan dsemo or dar-lch'og.
+In some lore, occasionally referred to as lung-rta, da-cha, da-cha, cho-pen, dar-Ich'og, ghan-po slob-rgyas, gLan-po stob-rgyas, gyal-tsan dsemo or dar-lch'og.

 Ma-moFemale demons.
 These black she-devils are reputed to be the cause of disease.
-At times, called Ma-mo.
+Identified as Ma-mo.

 Ma-p'am-paThe Tibetan version of Asita.
-Occasionally known as Ma-p'am-pa, Me-phem-pa or Me-phem-pa.
+On occassion, identified as Ma-p'am-pa, Me-phem-pa or Me-phem-pa.

 Ma-sangread more »

 Machi-pal Lha-moA Buddhist goddess.
 Chief of the Long-Life Sisters, some say.
-In some lore, occasionally referred to as Machi-pal Lha-mo, Sri, Sri, dPan-idan Lhamo, Lho-Mo, (dpal-iden) Lha Mo, Lhamo, Shri, Shru or Sridevi.
+In some references, referred to as Machi-pal Lha-mo, Sri, Sri, dPan-idan Lhamo, Lho-Mo, (dpal-iden) Lha Mo, Lhamo, Shri, Shru or Sridevi.

 MahacinataraA Buddhist goddess.
 An aspect of Akshobhya.
-Also called Mahacinatara, Ekajata, Ekajata, Akajata, Blue Tara, Tara, Tibetan Ral-cgig-ma, Tara, Tara, Kuan Yin, Queen of Heaven, Queen of Knowledge, Tarini, Arya-Tara, Bhrkuti-Tara, Dhanada, Janguli, Jayatara, Padmatara, Pandaravasini, Parnassavari, Prajna(paramita), Sitatara, Sukla-Tara, Syamatara, Vajratara, Vasya-Tara, Vidjyarajni, Chinese Kuan Yin, Tibetan Dolma, sGrol-ma, Green Tara, Red Tara, Tara Amba or White Tara.
+In some accounts, known as Mahacinatara, Ekajata, Ekajata, Akajata, Blue Tara, Tara, Tibetan Ral-cgig-ma, Tara, Tara, Kuan Yin, Queen of Heaven, Queen of Knowledge, Tarini, Arya-Tara, Bhrkuti-Tara, Dhanada, Janguli, Jayatara, Padmatara, Pandaravasini, Parnassavari, Prajna(paramita), Sitatara, Sukla-Tara, Syamatara, Vajratara, Vasya-Tara, Vidjyarajni, Chinese Kuan Yin, Tibetan Dolma, sGrol-ma, Green Tara, Red Tara, Tara Amba or White Tara.

 MahamayaOne of the Yi-dam.
-Sometimes called Mahamaya, Maya, Maya, Mahamaya, Maya Bunin, Mayadevi, Maia, Maya-Bunin, Tara or Hindu Lakshmi.
+Occasionally called Mahamaya, Maya, Maya, Mahamaya, Maya Bunin, Mayadevi, Maia, Maya-Bunin, Tara or Hindu Lakshmi.

 Mahapancharajaread more »

 ManibhadraA Lamaist sorceress.
 She was said to be able to fly like a bird.
-At times, referred to as Manibhadra, Manivara, Manivara or Manibhadra.
+On occassion, called Manibhadra, Manivara, Manivara or Manibhadra.

 Milareparead more »

 MinanathaThe name for Matsyendra in Tibet.
-Sometimes referred to as Minanatha, Lohipada, Lohipada, Luipa, Luipa, Matsyendra, Matsyendra, Matsyendranatha, Matysendranatha, Nepalese Avolokiteshvara or Tibetan Luipa.
+At times, called Minanatha, Lohipada, Lohipada, Luipa, Luipa, Matsyendra, Matsyendra, Matsyendranatha, Matysendranatha, Nepalese Avolokiteshvara or Tibetan Luipa.